Why You Should Love Your Enemies

 - Canaanites and the surrounding nations

 Israel's enemies were more numerous and better equipped than Israel.
 They were cruel and oppressive and determined to destroy Israel.
 It was no denying that God's own people had enemies.
-In the end, when it mattered the most, God saw to it they His people were victorious.
+In fact, there are many times in the Bible when God allowed the enemies to defeat His own people for a reason.
+However, at the end when it mattered the most, God saw to it that His people were victorious.

 Feelings and Actions of Enemies

 There are many emotions and bad feelings associated with enemies whether they are warranted or not.
 Emotions usually include anger, envy, fear, frustrations, hatred, jealousy, and distrust.
 Enemies tend to have competitive spirits.

 Sometimes enemies lash out for no apparent reasons with rage, violence, arguments, and fights.
 The main goal of an enemy is to get the upper hand over someone.
 An enemy is determined to come out on top no matter what it takes for them to do so.

 Do Not Hate Your Enemy